Published 2019-07-12.

 Scala provides predefined implicit conversions to enrich arrays with extra capabilities.

-Scaladoc Type Hierarchy diagram shows that the
+The Array Scaladoc Type Hierarchy diagram shows that the

 ArrayOps

-implicit class enriches Array
+implicit class enriches Array;

-it also shows that Scala predefines an implicit converter from Array
+it also shows that Scala predefines an implicit converter from Array to Java’s

 Because Scala 2.13 damaged the generation of type hierarchy diagrams, I’ve added some blue arrows to show relationships;